AngelRamirez31/AjedrezProyectoMiniMax/README.md

 This project is a complete implementation of a Chess Engine with Artificial Intelligence, capable of playing against a human opponent through a graphical interface.

 The core of the agent is based on the **Minimax** algorithm with **Alpha-Beta pruning** optimizations.
-Unlike basic engines, this agent utilizes **positional evaluation** (Piece-Square Tables), allowing it to understand strategies—such as controlling the center or developing pieces—beyond simple material value.
+Unlike basic engines, this agent utilizes **positional evaluation** (Piece-Square Tables), allowing it to understand strategies such as controlling the center or developing pieces beyond simple material value.